 Similar to my cooking style, my sister likes to frugally cook for her family of four in one fell swoop.
 On Sundays, she spends about four hours prepping and cooking so that weekdays are filled with easy grab-and-go pre-made frugal meals.

 Pro Tip: When it comes to leftovers, eat them!
 Seriously, if you want to be frugal with your food, stop throwing it away.
+Eliminating food waste will help save you money, a lot of money.
 Get creative (eat a leftover salad for breakfast), repurpose (crumble the last piece of meatloaf into spaghetti sauce) and eat what you buy (even if you have to freeze it!).

 Use a Meal Plan